Song of the South: Critical reception

 Criticism in the black press, however, was more politically divided.
-Richard B. Dier in The Afro-American was "thoroughly disgusted" by the film for being "as vicious a piece of propaganda for white supremacy as Hollywood ever produced."
-Herman Hill in The Pittsburgh Courier felt that Song of the South would "prove of inestimable goodwill in the furthering of interracial relations", and considered criticisms of the film to be "unadulterated hogwash symptomatic of the unfortunate racial neurosis that seems to be gripping so many of our humorless brethren these days."
+Richard B. Dier in the Afro-American was "thoroughly disgusted" by the film for being "as vicious a piece of propaganda for white supremacy as Hollywood ever produced."
+Herman Hill in the Pittsburgh Courier felt that Song of the South would "prove of inestimable goodwill in the furthering of interracial relations", and considered criticisms of the film to be "unadulterated hogwash symptomatic of the unfortunate racial neurosis that seems to be gripping so many of our humorless brethren these days."

 Charles Solomon, reviewing the film in the Los Angeles Times during its 1986 re-release, praised the film as "essentially a nostalgic valentine to a past that never existed, and within those limits, it offers a pleasant, family diversion for holiday afternoons when the children get restless."

 In Disney historian Jim Korkis's 2012 book, Who's Afraid of the Song of the South?
 And Other Forbidden Disney Stories, the film's co-writer Maurice Rapf is quoted as saying; "My script was terrible.
 I've looked at it since.
-It's just as racist as the film..." however he also defended Disney by saying: "Walt was not a racist; he was hoping not to offend the Blacks.
-I constantly tell the story about going to see Disney and him saying to me, 'I want you on it to prevent it from being anti-Black.
+It's just as racist as the film".
+However, he also defended Disney by saying: "Walt was not a racist; he was hoping not to offend the blacks.
+I constantly tell the story about going to see Disney and him saying to me, 'I want you on it to prevent it from being anti-black.'
+Disney and I talked about it all the time."